 To learn more of my story, check out My Model Railroad Journey in the June 2016 issue of Model Railroad Hobbyist magazine - CLICK HERE to go there

 The more I learn, the more I find to learn.
 My two decades as a NMRA member have led me to earn Master Model Railroader credentials in 2016.
-I am now the Achievement Program coordinator for the Arizona Division.
+I am now the Achievement Program Manager for the Arizona Division.

 I am an operator (who prefers car-cards and waybills), not a caboose chaser.
 My friends and I can help you make you layout efficient from both a DCC standpoint and track plan viewpoint.
 Rates are reasonable - CONTACT BRUCE for a quote.